10 Reasons Why Home Battery Backup Trumps Generators

 Generators are “dumb” devices that have no interoperability with the electric grid.
 As far as the electric utility is concerned, it makes no difference whether you have a generator or not.

-The advantages that battery backup offers over generators are numerous.
 Homeowners will increasingly look to batteries rather than generators to meet their backup needs.
 And for the sake of public health and fighting climate change, that’s something we can all celebrate.

 The most common batteries on the market today are the Tesla Powerwall, Generac, LG Chem, and Sonnen.